 Explore Beautiful Buildings and Historical Backgrounds of Barcelona

-Barcelona, once called 'Barcino' in former times, was once founded by Phoenicians and Carthaginians.
+Barcelona once called 'Barcino' in former times was founded by Phoenicians and Carthaginians.
 Today, hundreds of years later, Barcelona is a vibrant city.
-Every year, more than 8 million people from all over the world travel to Barcelona in order to explore the city and all of what Barcelona has to offer.
+Every year more than 8 million people from all over the world travel to Barcelona in order to explore the city and all of what Barcelona has to offer.
 Many Barcelona sightseeing tours are available and so-called Barcelona tour guides, usually locals, offer their services to show tourists around and try to let them be part of this extraordinary city that combines history and the modern spirit.

-Not only is the city interesting for young people who are eager for fashion and nightlife, but also for everyone who is interested in history.
-Several day tours in Barcelona are available, lead by experienced tour guides that are familiar with the city.
-Some of these focus on walking along the Old Town rather than others, that guide tourists along the Gothic Quater of Barcelona.
+The city is not only interesting for young people who are eager for fashion and nightlife but also for everyone who is interested in history.
+Several day tours in Barcelona are available.
+Lead by experienced tour guides that are familiar with the city.
+Some of these focus on walking along the Old Town rather than others who will guide you along the Gothic Quater of Barcelona.

 Track down on Antoni Gaudí in Barcelona

 The city is embossed by the art of Antoni Gaudí, an architect born and raised in the area of Barcelona in the mid 19th century.
 Gaudí designed more than 10 buildings and places in Barcelona - 8 of them belong to today’s UNESCO World Cultural Heritage.
 To make it easier for tourists and interested visitors to explore these buildings, tour guides who are experts in this field are happy to show you around within interesting private Antoni Gaudí walking tours and provide you with facts and anecdotes about this Catalan artist.
 The most famous attractions are probably La Sagrada Familia and Park Güell.
 In general, all of Gaudí's works are signed by Gaudís unique Catalan modernism design.